LOOKING AFTER GOATS

 FOOD

-We feed our goats oaten hay or pasture hay as a staple, along with mixed chaff (dry blend of oaten, wheaten and lucerne).
+We feed our goats lucerne hay, along with mixed chaff (dry blend of oaten and lucerne).
 Depending on our pasture, we add a quality goat pellets, cracked lupins and a little extruded barley for our does, increased over kidding and milking season.
 Wethers do not get too many grains so we usually stick to a diet of hay and chaff for them.
 They love the occasional weetbix treat too!

 Goats need access to fresh water at all times.
 We have found if the water has not been changed for a few days they may not drink it.
 They will need a mineral lick –‘Go Blocks’ are good general blocks for goats.
 They love variety and we give our guys fruit salad (apple, pumpkin, carrot, banana, celery, lettuce, watermelon), along with wattle, lilipilli and willow branches that grow on our property.